Armenia–European Union relations: Visa liberalization dialogue

 On 18 January 2019, preliminary dialogue on visa liberalization was launched as part of the Armenia-EU Comprehensive and Enhanced Partnership Agreement.

 In May 2020, Nikol Pashinyan announced that an agreement has been reached with the EU to start visa liberalization talks.
 Meanwhile, former EU Ambassador to Armenia, Andrea Wiktorin confirmed that the Armenia-EU Comprehensive and Enhanced Partnership Agreement stipulates that the EU will continue to promote the mobility of citizens through a visa facilitation agreement and that she expects official negotiations to begin in due course.

 On 22 July 2024, the European Council approved the European Commission's proposal to begin visa liberalization negotiations with Armenia.
 The European Commission officially launched the dialogue with Armenia in July 2024.

+On 24 March 2025, Armenian authorities announced that visa liberalization negotiations with the EU will enter the next phase in April 2025.
+Deputy Foreign Minister of Armenia, Paruyr Hovhannisyan stated that "Armenia is well prepared for the visa liberalization process and, at the same time, highlighted that "the European partners are surprised by the readiness level that Armenia has shown so far".
+Hovhannisyan also stated that he expects Armenia to reach the visa-free travel agreement with the EU much quicker than other countries that have undergone the process.

+On 7 April 2025, it was announced that the visa liberalization process is actively proceeding and that Armenia would reintroduce biometric passports by 2026, a crucial step toward visa-free travel to the EU.
+During a meeting with EU experts, the head of the Migration and Citizenship Service of the Ministry of Internal Affairs of Armenia Nelly Davtyan stated that the completion of negotiations would be possible in the next 4-5 years.
+Davtyan stated "it took Moldova and Georgia four and five years respectively, and similar timeframes can be expected for Armenia".

-In April 2025, the EU announced that the visa liberalization action plan with Armenia is expected to be finalized by June 2025.
+In November 2025 the EU and Armenia finalized a visa liberalization action plan.